 Do not report crimes here.
 Nothing here should be considered legal advice.
 All opinions are my own.

 Call your local police department and ask for their assistance.
-They will know what to do.
+If they allow it, they will describe the process.

 The Navy is a good way to go.
 My family has had at least one man in the US Navy continuously since 1943.
 You definitely want to talk to a recruiter about the asthma, but I don't think it would bar you from service.